Thomas Baty: Accounts by friends and observers

-Baty publicly presented as Thomas Baty to most of society.
-Friends observed Baty's reserved nature, gentle demeanour, and traditionally feminine traits, such as speaking in the women's style of Japanese and fastening garments from right to left.
-Baty also wore women's clothes and accessories.
-Hugh Keenleyside, a Canadian diplomat in Japan, described Baty as a "transvestite", who occasionally entertained guests while dressed in a gown.
-Friends also witnessed a transition from Thomas Baty to Irene Clyde, noting that one identity gradually faded as the other emerged:When he extended his hand in greeting his sombre eyes lit up, his withdrawn expression melted away.
+Baty publicly presented as Thomas Baty in most public settings.
+Friends described Baty as reserved and gentle, and noted traits they understood as feminine, including speaking in the women's style of Japanese and fastening garments from right to left.
+Baty also sometimes wore women's clothes and accessories.
+Hugh Keenleyside, a Canadian diplomat in Japan, described Baty as a "transvestite" who occasionally entertained guests while dressed in a gown.

+Maait Pepperell writes that friends observed "a transition from Thomas Baty to Irene Clyde" in private settings, noting that one identity appeared to fade as the other emerged:

+When he extended his hand in greeting his sombre eyes lit up, his withdrawn expression melted away.
 Dr Baty, Chief Legal Advisor to the Foreign Office of Japan, disappeared and in his place stood Irene Clyde, a gentle, kindly, witty, and intelligent elderly lady.

 Modern interpretations

-Baty has been described variously by modern scholars as non-binary, genderfluid, transgender, or a trans woman.
-Sandra Duffy asserts that Baty's gender identity remains ambiguous.
-Alison Oram argues that Baty's desire "to be a lady" challenges efforts by some theorists and historians to trace a continuous transgender identity through history.
-While there are similarities to late twentieth-century transgender politics, Baty's self-perception was shaped by a specific historical context, differing significantly from identities influenced by later advancements in medical transition.
+Modern scholars have described Baty in differing terms, including non-binary, genderfluid, transgender, and a trans woman.
+Sandra Duffy writes that Baty's gender identity remains ambiguous.
+Alison Oram argues that Baty's desire "to be a lady" complicates attempts to trace a continuous transgender identity through history.
+Oram writes that, while there are similarities to late 20th-century transgender politics, Baty's self-understanding was shaped by a specific historical context and differed from identities shaped by later developments in medical transition.